drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Analysis of Tarceva Binding to the EGF-R Kinase (2/4)

-As demonstrated by X-ray studies, Tarceva adopts an extended conformation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/analysis-tarceva-binding-to-egf-r-kinase-24-c0e5f410'><i class='fa fa-play' aria-hidden='true'></i></button>As demonstrated by X-ray studies, Tarceva adopts an extended conformation.
 Both nitrogen atoms of the quinazoline scaffold are involved as acceptors of hydrogen bonds; however the N3 nitrogen atom is too distant for the formation of a direct hydrogen bond with the kinase.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/tarceva.gif){: loading=lazy }